hsali/hsali.github.io/index.md

 - provide a comprehensive view of the customer
 - integrate with multiple systems to provide a single view of the customer

+### Bus On Time Performance
+- analyse different datasets to identify the on-time performance of buses.
+- identify the factors that affect the on-time performance of buses.
+- identify buses by route, time, and day.
+- build MicroStrategy dashboard describing buses by routes, day and time with on time performance.

+### Bus Fare Evasion
+- identify passengers who are evading fares.
+- descriptive dashboard microstrategy to describe the fare evasion by bus stop.

+### Travel Time Index
+-  inrix GPS data to calculate travel time index.
+- build microstrategy dashboard to describe travel time index by road.
+- Help TRA(Transport and Road Authority) to identify the road with high travel time index.

+### Before and Road Performance
+-

+### First and Last Mile

+### Taxi Demand Prediction
+### Predict Parking Occupancy

 ## Education